What You Need to Know About Anesthesiologist

 Job Opportunities for Anesthesiologists

-In the United States, there were 33,000 jobs for Anesthesiologist in 2016.
+In 2016, there was an estimated number of 33,000 jobs in the United States for Anesthesiologist.
 New jobs are being produced at a rate of 15.5% which is above the national average.
 The Bureau of Labor Statistics predicts 5,100 new jobs for Anesthesiologist by 2026.
-Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.
+There will be an estimated 1,400 positions for Anesthesiologist per year.

 The states with the most job growth for Anesthesiologist are Alaska, Arizona, and Colorado.
 Watch out if you plan on working in Vermont, South Dakota, or Mississippi.
 These states have the worst job growth for this type of profession.